Get exclusive member benefits & effect social change. Join Today

 Common symptoms of HCL include:

-HCL is a gradual disease that progresses slowly; in the early stages of HCL, you may experience few symptoms or none at all.
+HCL progresses slowly, and in its early stages, you may experience few or no symptoms at all.

-Your doctor may suspect HCL based on your symptoms, or if signs of the disease are present during a physical exam.
-Tests your doctor may perform to reach a diagnosis include:
+Your doctor may suspect HCL based on your symptoms or if signs of the disease are present during a physical exam.
+Tests your doctor may perform to reach a diagnosis include the following:

 Common treatments include:

-Treatment and recovery will depend on whether there is a continuous increase in the number of hairy cells and the rate at which these cells develop.
-Most cases of HCL respond well to treatment and usually result in long-term remission.
-Remission means that the cancer has stopped progressing and your symptoms have gone away.
-If the cancer begins to progress again and your symptoms return, retreatment may put the cancer back into remission.
+Treatment and recovery will depend on whether there’s a continuous increase in the number of hairy cells and the rate at which these cells develop.
+Most cases of HCL respond well to treatment and usually result in long-term remission, which occurs when the cancer has stopped progressing and your symptoms have gone away.
+If your symptoms return and the cancer begins to progress again, you may need to go through treatment again to put the cancer back into remission.